JENNINGS MUSICAL INDUSTRIES in late 1967 and 1968

 NME Poll Winners, 12th May, 1968.
 The 'two 12" and two 10" cabinets' noted in the article are actually Vox UL760 cabs, four of which can be seen above.

-In September 1968, two auctions of JMI stock and assets took place, one at Dartford Road, the other at the West Street Works in Erith.
-Two AC100 chassis were seen at Dartford, one of which was purchased - pictures on this page.
+In September 1968, a major auction of JMI stock and assets took place at the West Street Works in Erith, smaller auctions having taken place some months earlier (end of 1967) at Dartford Road.
+Two AC100 chassis were seen at Dartford at that time, one of which was purchased - pictures on this page.

 Below, the notice of the sale of Jennings (and Burndept Electronics) assets at the West Street Works - principally guitars and organs, though amplifiers, spare parts, and industrial furniture are encompassed too.